Shaxadhere/evolv-pos-server/Readme.md

 ## Evolv POS Server

 This project is made on react, you can look for the rest of the dependencies in package.json.
 This will be the frontend for EvolvPOS web clients.
-Backend for this is located at [https://github.com/Shaxadhere/evolv-pos-client](https://github.com/Shaxadhere/evolv-pos-client)
+Web client for this is located at [https://github.com/Shaxadhere/evolv-pos-client](https://github.com/Shaxadhere/evolv-pos-client)

 ## Setup